pruffit/Pizza/README.md

 ### Prerequisites

-What do I need to install before I can run your project
+What do I need to install before I can run your project.

 ### Installation